AndreaMariani-AM/Unsupervised_clustering_eval/scripts/workflow.md

 3. Distance Metrics for annoy(euclidean, cosine, manhattan, hamming)
 4. Algorithm for finding clusters( OG Louvain, Louvain refinement, SLM, Leiden)

-Hyperparametr `1` and `2` are going to be evaluated at the same time when performing UMAP.
+Hyperparameters `1` and `2` are going to be evaluated at the same time when performing UMAP.
 Param `3` is evaluated on the neighbors finding and lastly, param `4` is tested when performing clustering.

 ## Pseudo code (for now)